-- A. Work to be accomplished includes application of protective coatings and disinfection of interior surfaces, and painting of exterior surfaces, including surface preparation, handling of non-hazardous materials/wastes, and other work necessary to accomplish the approved end result of a totally protected and usable structure, including all attachments, accessories and appurtenances, generally as follows: - 1.
-Abrasively blast clean and apply primer to all interior and exterior surfaces in the Fabricator's or Coating Contractor's shop. - 2.
-Apply a complete coating system over the primer in the shop to all surfaces that will be made inaccessible after erection in accordance with paragraphs 1.02B and 3.06. - 3.
-Apply primer to all damaged or unprimed surfaces in the field and then apply a complete coating system to all interior surfaces in accordance with paragraph 3.06. - 4.
-Electrically detect epoxy coating system and repair as required. - 5.
-Apply a flexible sealant to all circumferential shell/roof connections, roof plate lap seams, and other crevices/voids that preclude proper coating application. - 6.
-Apply primer to all damaged or unprimed surfaces in the field and then apply a complete coating system to all exterior surfaces in accordance with paragraph 3.07. - 7.
-Cure applied coatings. - 8.
-Wash down coated surfaces and disinfect complete interior. - 9.
-Test, handle and dispose of any non-hazardous wastes generated from coating operations in conformance with all regulations.
+- A. Work to be accomplished includes field application of protective coatings to interior surfaces, including surface preparation, handling of hazardous and non-hazardous materials/wastes, disinfection of interior surfaces and other work necessary to accomplish the approved end result of a totally protected and usable structure, including attachments, accessories and appurtenances, generally as follows: - 1.
+Remove all interior coatings by abrasive blast cleaning. - 2.
+Apply a complete coating system to all interior surfaces in accordance with paragraph 3.07. - 3.
+Electrically detect coating system and repair as required. - 4.
+Apply a flexible sealant to all circumferential shell/roof connections, roof plate lap seams, and other crevices/voids that preclude proper coating application. - Cure applied coatings. - 6.
+Wash down coated surfaces and disinfect complete interior. - 7.
+Spot clean, spot prime and spot finish any exterior paint damaged by recoating operations. - 8.
+Test, handle and dispose of any hazardous and non-hazardous wastes generated from interior coating operations in conformance with all regulations.